microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 ### Change File Operations

-Profiles are represented as delta files in CSV format on top of the generic profile (for more info see the [Profiles](../Profiles/Overview.md) doc).
+Profiles are represented as change files in CSV format on top of the generic profile (for more info see the [Profiles](../Profiles/Overview.md) doc).

-Delta (or change) files may be loaded into the ConfigEditor and it will update the relevant setting with the same GUID and name.
+Change files may be loaded into the ConfigEditor and it will update the relevant setting with the same GUID and name.

 If multiple XMLs are loaded, and one of the change file save operations is performed, multiple change files will be generated with the name of the relevant base XML as a suffix to the provided name.